 SB1099: New California Bankruptcy Exemptions Increase for 2023 | 5 Major Wins

 SB1099, the new California exemptions increase which gives debtors in bankruptcy more protections, is now law.
-The new California exemptions in 2022 help people in bankruptcy keep more of their assets, including their cars, their home, money, support pay, and sick leave.
+The new California exemptions for 2023 help people in bankruptcy keep more of their assets, including their cars, their home, money, support pay, and sick leave.
 The bill was signed by the governor yesterday, and takes effect 1/1/2023.

 Note that SB 1099 and the 2023 California exemptions are different from the California wild card exemption, and the 2021 increase in the California homestead exemption which is tied to Los Angeles County median home prices.
 Last year’s homestead exemption boost strictly involved homes.
 In contrast, the 2023 exemption hikes for California improves protections for homes, cars, savings, support, and accrued leave and wages.